-Whether you want to participate in class and individual study, conduct research or simply enjoy the environment, Hoxie Gorge Nature Preserve provides you with the opportunity to do all three activities in a beautiful, natural setting.
+Whether you want to participate in class and individual study, conduct research or simply enjoy the environment, the Hoxie Gorge nature preserve provides you with the opportunity to do all three activities in a beautiful, natural setting.

-Located only seven miles from campus, you can easily visit Hoxie Gorge from campus during a two- or three-hour class period.
+Located only seven miles from campus, you can easily visit the nature preserve from campus during a two- or three-hour class period.
 Approximately 1,000 students per year are involved in academic field study there.

 Faculty and students have used Hoxie Gorge extensively for research purposes.
 This research has attracted more than $500,000 in grants and resulted in approximately 30 journal publications.